zarqman/scheddy/README.md

     Model.where(...).find_each do |model|
       SomeJob.perform_later model.id if model.run_job?
-      break if context.stop? # the scheduler has requested to shutdown break if context.finish_before < Time.now # the next cycle is imminent end end end
+      break if context.stop? # the scheduler has requested to shutdown break if context.finish_before < 1.second.from_now # the next cycle is imminent end end end